AutoMQ/openmessaging-benchmark/driver-automq/deploy/README.md

 ### Create Resource Using Terraform

-Currently, we support deploying AutoMQ for Apache Kafka on AWS and Alibaba Cloud.
+Currently, we support deploying AutoMQ on AWS and Alibaba Cloud.

 You can create the necessary AWS resources using just a few Terraform commands: